-Moving is a huge undertaking.
-Even with careful planning, it was a lot more work than we expected.
-We did manage to get everything moved and we learned some valuable lessons in the process.
-Some of the lessons were things we never even considered.
-I hope these moving tips will help you learn from some of our mistakes.
+Despite some setbacks, I did manage to get everything moved and learned some valuable lessons in the process.
+Some of the lessons were things I’d never even considered.
+If this is your first time or not, I hope these moving tips will help you learn from some of my mistakes.
+I also added some helpful items that you can incorporate into your moving checklist.

 Navigate This Article